eteitelbaum/academic-website/content/authors/admin/_index.md

 title:
 ---

 I am a PhD candidate in Economics at the[ University of Greenwich](www.gre.ac.uk).
-My dissertation focuses on the drivers of income inequality in Western Europe.
+My dissertation focuses on changes in the wage and employment structures of Western European countries.
-My research interests include labour economics, international economics and political economy.
+My research interests include labour economics, industrial relations and income distribution.

-I teach courses on macroeconomics and quantitative methods.
+I have been teaching courses in macroeconomics and quantitative methods.

 {{< icon name="download" pack="fas" >}} My {{< staticref "media/tr-rmarkdown-cv.pdf" "newtab" >}} CV{{< /staticref >}}.